-$EC \S 48980(c) - Staff Development Days and Minimum days:$ Parents shall be advised of (no later than one month prior to) any scheduled minimum days or student free staff development days.
+EC § 48980(c) - Staff Development Days and Minimum days: Parents shall be advised of (no later than one month prior to) any scheduled minimum days or student free staff development days.
+Holtville provides all scheduled days off and related reason in the district calendar which can be found on the district webpage, www.husd.net.